authlete/authlete-csharp/README.md

 // Set a network timeout.
 //
-// In the current implementation, the value set to the `Timeout`
+// In the current implementation, the value set to the Timeout
-// property is passed to `HttpClient.Timeout`.
+// property is passed to HttpClient.Timeout.
 //
 settings.Timeout = TimeSpan.FromSeconds(5);
 ```